MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 OOBE will wait indefinitely for Autopilot profile to download and following dialog will be presented.
 In order to remove effects of TenantLockdown, device must be enrolled with its original tenant first using Autopilot only and RequireNetworkInOOBE must be unset as described in previous step before restrictions introduced by TenantLockdown CSP are removed.

 ![In-device view for when policy is enforced on device.](images/hololens-autopilot-lockdown.png)

+#### Why did I not see Autopilot experience even though the Autopilot profile is assigned in Intune?

+By default, HoloLens 2 waits for 15 seconds to detect Autopilot after detecting the internet.
+If no autopilot profile is detected within 15 seconds, that means Autopilot was not discovered correctly, and you will see the EULA page.

+Reboot your device and try again.
+For more information, see [Known Issues and Limitations](hololens2-autopilot.md#known-issues-and-limitations) or [Troubleshooting](hololens2-autopilot.md#troubleshooting).

 ## Known issues and limitations